JuhilSavani/ChatIn/README.md

     npm install
     ```

-5. Database setup:
+5. Database setup:<br/>
 This project uses PostgreSQL as its database management system.
 Follow the steps below to set up the database.
     - Open the terminal on your system.
-    - Run the following Command to create a database
+    - Run the following Command to create a database.
       ```bash
       psql -U postgres -c "CREATE DATABASE chatin_db;"
       ```